roSievers/sogo/README.md

     > ./target/debug/sogo

+To get a better performance, compile and run with

+    > cargo build --release
+    > ./target/release/sogo

-Builds are executed automatically for each commit and pull request.
+Builds are checked automatically for each commit and pull request.